 Following the seminar at FNI, Mathur had meetings with the Minister of Climate and Energy, Vidar Helgesen, and Deputy Minister of Foreign Affairs, Marit Berger Røsland.
 He then travelled to Bodø to speak at the High North Dialogue Conference.

-Dr Mathur announced that TERI has established a Regional Office in Norway hosted by the FNI. has been appointed as its Resident Representative in Norway.
+Dr Mathur announced that TERI has been appointed as its Resident Representative in Norway.
 Walther is a Distinguished Fellow at TERI in New Delhi and an Associate Fellow at FNI.
 TERI and FNI entered into a Memorandum of Understanding on research cooperation in 2015.

 About Ajay Mathur and TERI